ifedolapomi/Hotel_Booking-with-excel/README.md

 ## Scope
 This project focuses on the following key areas:

--Booking patterns and trends
+- Booking patterns and trends
--Cancellation insights
+- Cancellation insights
--Customer demographics and composition
+- Customer demographics and composition
--Revenue and pricing analysis
+- Revenue and pricing analysis
--Operational insights
+- Operational insights
--Channel performance and customer acquisition
+- Channel performance and customer acquisition

 ## Requirements
 1. Booking Patterns and Trends